Friday, August 13, 2021

 My house wouldn't be a dump forever, and

-we'd save enough money to fix it up (at least buy paint!
+we'd save enough money to fix it (at least buy paint!
 And we did!).

 The house wouldn't smell like mothballs and old people forever.